TheoAcker12/accessibility-content-testing/_episodes/screen-readers.md

 > - Lists: screen reader gives a lot of information
 > - We do not get the same amount of info when the list is pure text.
 >
-> ### Links
->
-> - One more thing to demonstrate, going back to the rotor
-> - Links menu
-> - Can hear why it is important for link text to make sense out of context
-> - URLs in link text are bad
->
 > ### Done
 >
-> - Exit rotor without choosing anythingG: <kbd>Esc</kbd>
 > - Turn VoiceOver off with same command as on.
 > - There is a lot more people can do with a screen reader, but hopefully this has demonstrated how much you can learn about a page with only a few basic commands.
-> - Keep in mind: Variation between screen readers.
-If something seems accessible in one screen reader, that is not a guarantee that the content is perfectly accessible.
-(Again with the "Trust, but verify")
+> - Keep in mind: There is variation between screen readers.
+Remember our theme of "Trust, but verify."
+Testing with a screen reader is good, but we also want to use other tests to ensure our content is accessible.
 {: .discussion}

 {% include links.md %}